johnthagen/sealed-typing-pep/README.rst

 Specification
 =============

-The ``typing.sealed`` decorator can be applied to the definition of any class.
+The ``typing.sealed`` decorator can be applied to the declaration of any class.
 This decoration indicates to type checkers that all immediate subclasses of the decorated class are defined in the current file.